rabbitmq/rabbitmq-website/site/management.md

 ### Minimum scope required and how the UI determines the username from the token

 RabbitMQ requires, at minimum, the `openid` scope.
+This is because RabbitMQ uses some claims in the *id token* to determine the username and display it on the top right corner of the management UI.
+The *id token* is sent by the Authorization server if we include the `openid` scope in the authorization request.

-This is because RabbitMQ reads the `user_name` claim from the *id_token* which is only provided by the Idp when RabbitMQ requests the `openid` token during the login workflow.
-If the `user_name` claim is not found in the *id_token*, RabbitMQ uses the `sub` claim instead.
+RabbitMQ reads the `user_name` claim from the *id_token*.
+If it does not have it, RabbitMQ uses the `sub` claim instead.

 ### Configure OpenID Connect Discovery endpoint